 Pancreatic Cancer Prognosis

-Each year approximately 45,000 people in the United States (and double this number in Europe) are now diagnosed with pancreatic cancer (adenocarcinoma).
+Each year more than 50,000 people in the United States (and double this number in Europe) are now diagnosed with pancreatic cancer (adenocarcinoma).
 The prognosis is such that most of these people will have passed by the end of the first year.
 In the U.S., pancreatic cancer is 9th or 10th most commonly diagnosed cancer (depending on gender), but the fourth leading cause of cancer death in men and women.

 The prognosis of pancreatic cancer (adenocarcinoma of the pancreas) is a very tough, though the survival rates have been incrementally improving particularly over the past ten to fifteen years.
 It is important to realize that each person is individual; each cancer is different.
 Statistics can only indicate what tends to happen in the aggregate, and not in the case of an individual person.

 The median survival duration from the time of diagnosis until demise is arguably the worst of any of the cancers – certainly of the major cancers.
-The median survival for untreated advanced pancreatic cancer is about 3 1/2 months; with good treatment this increases to about six months, though many will live much longer.
-We have encountered nine and ten year survivors.
+The median survival for untreated advanced pancreatic cancer is about 3 1/2 months; with good treatment this increases to about eight months, though many will live much longer.
+We have encountered nine and eleven and twelve year survivors.

 Perhaps it is a good place to discuss what the term median means.
 Simply put, the median is the time point that separates half of patients who live longer from the half who will live less.
 Thus, there are many patients who will live much longer than the median.